Mental health support for Deaf people

 Find out more about the Accessible Information Standard on the SignHealth website.

-You can speak to your GP about referring you to Signhealth BSL Healthy Minds a psychological therapy service which offers support in British Sign Language (BSL) to Deaf people who are experiencing low moods, depression, anxiety or stress.
+You can speak to your GP about referring you to Signhealth BSL therapy a psychological therapy service which offers support in British Sign Language (BSL) to Deaf people who are experiencing low moods, depression, anxiety or stress.
 Qualified therapists are Deaf, or hearing and fluent in BSL, which gives Deaf people full access to psychological therapies.
 You can also refer yourself to this service on the Sign Health website.

 BSL video coming soon